jonathandfitzgerald/jonathandfitzgerald.github.io/_posts/2016-07-13-keystone-paper.md

 **Works Cited**

 Cordell, Ryan.
 “Reprinting, Circulation, and the Network Author in Antebellum Newspapers.” *American Literary History* 27, no. 3 (September 1, 2015): 417–45. doi:10.1093/alh/ajv028.

 Jockers, Matthew Lee. *Macroanalysis: Digital Methods and Literary History*, 2013.

 Jockers, Matthew L., and David Mimno.
 “Significant Themes in 19th-Century Literature.” *Poetics*, Topic Models and the Cultural Sciences, 41, no. 6 (2013): 750–69. doi:10.1016/j.poetic.2013.08.005.

 Schöch, Christoph.
 “Topic Modeling Genre: An Exploration of French Classical and Enlightenment Drama.” *Digital Humanities Quarterly*, forthcoming.

+Smith, David A., Ryan Cordell, Elizabeth Maddock Dillon, Nick Stramp, and John Wilkerson.
+“Detecting and Modeling Local Text Reuse.”
+In *Proceedings of the 14th ACM/IEEE-CS Joint Conference on Digital Libraries*, 183–92.
+IEEE Press, 2014. http://dl.acm.org/citation.cfm?id=2740800.

 Underwood, Ted.
 “Distant Reading and the Blurry Edges of Genre.”
 The Stone and the Shell, October 22, 2014. http://tedunderwood.com/2014/10/22/distant-reading-and-the-blurry-edges-of-genre/.

 ———.
 “Understanding Genre in a Collection of a Million Volumes.”
 University of Illinois, Urbana-Champaign, December 29, 2014.